tc39/proposal-rm-builtin-subclassing/README.md

 ### Prototype methods

-Methods on `RegExp`.prototype will have the following changes where applicable.
+Methods on `RegExp.prototype` will have the following changes where applicable.

 - If `this` does not have [[RegExpMatcher]], throw a TypeError.
 - When creating new `RegExp` instances, a %RegExp% instance will be created in the current Realm instead of consulting `this.constructor[`@@species`]`.